helloimalemur/mayday/plan/names.md

-If the primary goal of the app is to save lives when people are outside alone, the name should reflect a sense of safety, protection, and vigilance without being too overwhelming or limiting the scope of use.
+ primary goal of the app is to save lives when people are outside alone, the name should reflect a sense of safety, protection, and vigilance without being too overwhelming or limiting the scope of use.
 Here are some ideas that strike that balance:

 ### 1. **SafePulse**
    - **Pros**: Combines "safe" with "pulse," implying that the app is continuously monitoring the user's well-being and providing real-time alerts when something is wrong.
 It conveys the life-saving aspect while remaining flexible.